PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 - We ask the Product team to review changes that introduce a significant behavior modification (either an existing feature or a new feature)
 - We ask the Content team to review Pull Requests that introduce wording changes (labels, titles, error and information messages)

-Once the Pull Request has been validated by all of the relevant people, it's finally verified by the QA team.
+Once the Pull Request has been validated by all of the relevant people, it is finally verified by the QA team.
 The QA team will then make sure that the behavior of the proposed change is correct and that it does not produce any regressions (new errors).

 After the Pull Request has finally passed the QA validation, it is merged in the project and the author becomes (if they weren't already) a contributor to this great open source project :) .